TonyWu386/courier279/README.md

 - Trustless security model ensures the server never has access to users' private data
 - Create and manage contacts, and configure sharing permissions among contacts

-Courier279 offers a unique 3-D user expirence:
+Courier279 offers a unique 3-D user experience:
 - Centers on an immersive first-person 3-D operating environment
-- Interactions such as viewing messages, contacts, incoming files, etc. will be done in this 3-D environment
+- Interactions such as viewing messages, contacts, group messages, etc. will be done in this 3-D environment
-- Customize your own operating environment with flexible tools, and save these settings in the cloud
+- Simple, minimalistic design enables users to focus on the environment created by their conversations.

 ### Beta Features

-- 3D UI used for secure messaging between users
+- 3D environment used for secure messaging between users

 - Contact list to manage communications with other users